lfeng100/center-of-focus-tracking/README.md

 Each program was ran in a conda environment.
 See `environment.yml` for dependencies.
 If you encounter versioning issues, the main libraries used is cv2 (opencv) and numpy, which may be installed manually.

 # Additional Files
 The *.mp4 files are example input footage used for the programs, the code should work on any input (with varying degrees of success).
-The example_output folder contains some heatmap output from these example footage.
+The example_output folder contains some heatmap output from these example footage. experimental_tracking folder contains code for object detection/tracking where the objects of interest must be kown beforehand (drawn).